SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_DEC_2024/exercises/EXERCISE4/README.md

 ### Step 2: Adjust the output variables

-As we are using the output variables of the module, we need to adjust the output variables in the `outputs.tf` file.
+As we are using the output variables, we need to adjust the output variables in the `outputs.tf` file.
 Open the `outputs.tf` file and add the following code:

 ```terraform
 output "cloudfoundry_org_name" {